lmburke/volttron-energyplus/README.md

 Make sure you have installed [VOLTTRON](https://github.com/VOLTTRON/volttron) and its dependencies.

-You must have an installation of EnergyPlus, preferably version 8.4 or higher.
-The EnergyPlus model included is in version 8.4 format.
+You must have an installation of EnergyPlus version 8.5.
+Newer versions will not work.

 EnergyPlus uses the [Building Control Virtual Test Bed](https://simulationresearch.lbl.gov/bcvtb) for socket communication.
 You do not need to install the BCVTB; the library is included in this repository.
 However, the BCVTB library does require Java.

+You can install java with the command

+$ sudo apt install default-jre

 ## INSTALLATION ##